RISC-OS-Community/uCLib/README.md

 The building process will copy the object files in !LibuCLib app in the right places and also the header files as required.

 ## Building using GCC
-At this time buildin gusing GCC is not yet supported, so please be patient, it will definitely be done as soon as the library gets useful enough.
+At this time building using GCC is not yet supported, so please be patient, it will definitely be done as soon as the library gets useful enough.

 ## How to use the library
 To understand the details of how to use it please have a look at the test files in tests